thosgood/this-weeks-finds/markdown/151-200/week196.md

 6\) Edward W. Kolb and Michael Turner, The Early Universe, Addison-Wesley, Reading, Massachusetts, 1990.

-For a detailed description of some of WMAP\'s results, try these:
+For a detailed description of some of WMAP's results, try these:

 7\) C. L. Bennett et al, First Year Wilkinson Microwave Anisotropy Probe (WMAP) Observations: Preliminary Maps and Basic Results, available as